This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Omega 3, the figure magician

 As it stands, Omega 3 is pretty difficult to get in the diet (much less if we’re eating excessive amounts of Omega 6).
-We want to be eating the most active forms commonly referred to as EPA and DHA; they provide the most benefits for our body.
+We want to be eating the most active forms commonly referred to as EPA and DHA; they provide the most benefits of omega-3 fish oil for our body.
 You find them almost exclusively in oily fish.
 Mackerel, herring, sardines and anchovies...
 Basically all the types of fish most of us never think of eating.
 It’s a real shame.
 Omega 3 is super for supporting liver detoxification.
 It’s great for helping to expel toxins like xenoestrogens (a.k.a hormone mimickers).
 So, if you suffer with hormonal imbalances that are making weight loss all the more difficult (stubborn fat around the thighs is a sure sign), it’s worth upping your Omega 3.

 But that’s not all.
 Omega 3 has been clinically proven to help with the so-called apple shaped figures too (the dreaded belly fat).
 Tummy fat is usually driven by insulin resistance; a state of poor blood sugar control.
 Omega 3 increases cellular insulin sensitivity, helping to counterbalance the effects and reducing weight gain.